 Earlier Instrument Studies

 The AIM-North concept evolved from an earlier proposal called the Polar Highly Elliptical Orbit Science (PHEOS) Weather, Climate and Air quality (WCA) instrument suite.
 PHEOS-WCA was proposed as an enhancement to the Polar Communications and Weather (PCW) mission and completed Phases 0 and A in 2012, led by Professor Jack McConnell of York University.
 Like AIM-North, PHEOS-WCA also consisted of an IFTS and a UVS but these instruments were constrained to work with very tight mass (< 50 kg) and volume allocations.
 The primary objective of PHEOS-WCA was to support the PCW weather observations, so the baseline IFTS included wide longwave infrared and mid-wave infrared bands along with only one NIR and one SWIR band.
 Although an optimal configuration proposed by the science team included both XCO2 and XCH4 capability, the fully compliant configuration would not have measured XCO2.

 GHG and air quality observations are the primary objectives of the AIM-North mission in the baseline design.
 An enhancement to the IFTS above the baseline is also possible by adding bands in the longwave and mid-wave infrared.
-These bands would enable measurements of temperature, water vapour and atmospheric motion vectors in northern regions (for weather forecasting) along with numerous AQ species and CO2 and CH4 with mid- to upper tropospheric sensitivity during days, nights and all seasons, but would require infrared FPAs and a cryo-cooler adding ~60 kg to the IFTS.
-Other potential enhancements that could also be explored include: a cloud imager to enable better pointing and real-time cloud data for forecasts; or a small dedicated aerosol instrument for improved air quality health forecasts; as well as a number of hosted payload options to enhance the business case for the mission.
+These bands would enable measurements of temperature, water vapour and atmospheric motion vectors in northern regions (for weather forecasting) along with numerous AQ species and CO2 and CH4 with mid- to upper tropospheric sensitivity during days, nights and all seasons, but would require infrared FPAs and a cryo-cooler adding significant mass to the IFTS.
+Other potential enhancements that are also being explored to vary extents include: a cloud imager to enable better pointing and real-time cloud data for forecasts; or a small dedicated aerosol instrument for improved air quality health forecasts; as well as a number of hosted payload options to enhance the business case for the mission.

 Figure 4.
-With AIM-North’s imaging approach and the example of a Three-Apogee (TAP) highly elliptical orbit (HEO), each colored region is a Field of Regard (FOR) that would be scanned every ~60-90 minutes during daylight.
+A simplified depiction of AIM-North’s imaging approach with the example of a Three-Apogee (TAP) highly elliptical orbit (HEO).
+Each colored region is a Field of Regard (FOR) that could be scanned every ~90 minutes during daylight.

 Data Quality and Validation